mhortis/SignalContacts/README.txt

 In the first screen of the application, you should provide your mobile phone number, in order to register in the Signal Messenger.
-You should also provide the input text file that includes the phone numbers to be checked.
+You should also provide the input text files that include the phone numbers to be checked.
 When clicking next, you will be sent an SMS with a confirmation code.
 You should insert this confirmation code in the next screen, without the "-".
+When you click next, the input files are checked and the output files are generated.
+A status popup will appear to display the progress of the application.
-When you click next, the input file is checked and the output file is generated.
-A confirmation popup will be displayed to inform you that the check has been completed.
+A confirmation popup will be displayed to inform you when the check has been completed.

 Output
 ------